doc4d/docs/docs/ViewPro/method-list.md

 #### Description

-The `VP SET FORMULAS` command <!-- REF #method.VP SET FORMULAS.Summary -->assigns a collection of formulas starting at the specified cell range<!-- END REF -->.
+The `VP SET FORMULAS` command <!-- REF #_method_.VP SET FORMULAS.Summary -->assigns a collection of formulas starting at the specified cell range<!-- END REF -->.

 In *rangeObj*, pass a range of the cell (created with [VP Cell](#vp-cell)) whose formula you want to specify.
 If *rangeObj* includes multiple ranges, only the first range is used.